ecmwf/caliver/README.md

 ```

 ## Docker
-If you use docker, in this repository you find a Dockerfile that contains all the necessary dependencies and the caliver package already installed.
+In this repository you find a Dockerfile that contains all the necessary dependencies and the caliver package already installed.

 ```
 docker build -t ecmwf/caliver:latest -f Dockerfile .